Chhaylin1844/magento1/README.md

 For new customers please follow the link below to acquire an EMS merchant account.

 ### Becoming an EMS customer
-Get a merchant account by sending an email with your request to integrations@emspay.eu
+Get a merchant account by sending an email with your request to sales@emspay.eu

 ### Contact EMS Support
 Visit the FAQ: